ImBLew/crispy-system/x_team_rules.md

-## How will will communicate difficulties with a task assigned to us
+## How will we communicate difficulties with a task assigned to us

 ## How we will back up each other to ensure that deadlines are not missed

+We will meet up a week before the due date.
+Discusss on the progress and what is left or got stuck on.
+Then the team or part of the team will work of the problem together.
+We will maintain communication during the week before the due date to make sure everything is on page.